In the battle for the best barefoot brand, Xero Shoes and Vivobarefoot are certainly up there.

 Vivobarefoot is a small brand out of the UK.
 They have a range of casual and active shoes, trying to position themselves in the market as the traditional shoe brand disrupter!

-Rather than taking the current shoes on the market and cutting them back, Vivobarefoot has thrown away modern shoe options and returned to the basics.
+Rather than reducing the current shoe options on the market, Vivobarefoot has abandoned modern shoe options and returned to the basics.

 You won’t find any cushioning in their range of shoes, and that’s because they’re a “barefoot”/minimal brand, meaning that they’re trying to obtain the closest possible feeling to barefoot as possible.
 In short, that means a thin sole and maximum flexibility to allow the foot to function exactly how it was designed to perform.